42Crunch/resources/firewall-deployment/AWS-ECS-Fargate-Tasks.md

 ### Running as-root

 The API Firewall is started by the `root` user.
 The initial process as root reads the configuration and then forks child processes which will serve the requests.
 Those child processes run under the `guardian` user, which has no admin privileges nor can this user read the configuration or log files.

-Make sure that your Kubernetes environment allows for this container to start processes as root.

 ### SaaS platform connection